 “Clarity, Simplicity, Brevity, Humanity” reads my handwritten note on the title page of William Zinsser’s On Writing Well.
 The rest of its pages are pinstriped with my underlinings.
 This book is so good, I reread it when Larry Asher’s writing course was over.
 That was in 2001.

 Fifteen years later I was visiting my father, who is an author and retired English professor, to celebrate his 90th birthday.
 We were talking over drinks about writing and he said, “I have a book that you really should read.”

-He went up to his library — which contained hundreds of books that I’m sure he thinks I should read — and came down with his first edition of On Writing Well.
+He went up to his library — which contained hundreds of books that I’m sure he thought I should read — and came down with his first edition of On Writing Well.
 Copyright 1976.

 I treasure my copy because it’s a timeless guide to good writing.
 I treasure my father’s copy because his emphatic underlinings are not the same as mine.
 I circled “Writing improves in direct ratio to the number of things we can keep out of it that shouldn’t be there.”
 Dad wrapped an entire paragraph in curly brackets.
 It begins:

 “Clutter is the official language used by the American Corporation – in its news releases and its annual report – to hide its mistakes.”